-Summer is coming and that means grilling, baseball, and warmer weather.
-It also means cooling season and this summer air conditioner repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.
+Summer is coming and that means grilling, swimming, and warmer weather.
+It also means cooling season and this summer A/C repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

 We talked to you about the R22 phase out earlier this year, and creation of R22 refrigerant has already gone down by 90%.
-By 2020, production will be prohibited.
-Homeowners, in turn, face the decision of whether to repair or to replace their system using R22 refrigerant from both a budget and environmental perspective.
+By 2020, production will be banned.
+Homeowners, in turn, face the challenge of whether to repair or to replace their system using R22 refrigerant from both a budget and environmental perspective.

-The R22 phase out has added new variables if you are considering repairing or replacing your air conditioning system.
-For instance, some refrigerant producers are selling cheaper alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.
+The R22 phase out has added new variables if you are considering repairing or replacing your A/C system.
+For instance, some refrigerant manufacturers are selling cheaper alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

-“Lennox®, one of the leading A/C system manufacturers, has conducted research that shows these lower cost alternate refrigerants are not able to work with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Lennox®, one of the leading A/C system manufacturers, has conducted research that shows these cheaper alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
 “Recharging older A/C systems with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

-Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to continue to increase as summer approaches.
+Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to continue to increase as summer arrives.

-The typical life-span of many home air conditioning systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older equipment, versus upgrading.
-Additional benefits to upgrading include the opportunity to take advantage of energy rebates being offered and enhancing your home’s energy-efficiency.
-New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.
+The average life-span of many home air conditioning systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older systems, versus upgrading.
+Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and enhancing your home’s energy-efficiency.
+New equipment will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.

-To ask about your repair or replacement options, call McKinley Heating Service Experts today at 780-800-7092 today.
+To ask about your repair or replacement choices, call McKinley Heating Service Experts today at 780-800-7092 today.